wtclarke/fsl_mrs/docs/user_docs/macromolecules.rst

     MM17,	1.7,	2,	10/20
     MM21,	"2.08, 2.25, 1.95, 3.0",	"1.33, 0.22, 0.33, 0.4",	10/20

-Additional peaks may be added int he interactive environment by calling :code:`add_MM_peaks` with optional arguments to override the defaults.
+Additional peaks may be added in using :code:`basis_tools add_set --gamma ...`, or in the interactive environment by calling :code:`basis.add_MM_peaks`.

+Note that when fitting using the synthetic macromolecular peaks the :code:`--metab_groups` option should be used to assign each synthetic MM peak to its own group.
+E.g., :code:`--metab_groups MM09 MM12 MM14 MM17 MM21`

 References
 ~~~~~~~~~~